 ‘Tempus.’
 He squinted at the silver numbers.
 ‘Almost seven.’

-Harry pulled his robes and rubbed the last vestiges of sleep from his eyes, then slipped down to the common room.
+Harry pulled his robes and rubbed the last vestiges of sleep from his eyes, slipping down to the common room.

-Flames crackled and logs popped in the fireplace.
-Harry settled himself down beside it and rested his feet close to the flames.
+Flames crackled and logs popped in the fireplace, spitting small sparks and ash onto the surrounding stones.
+Harry settled himself down beside it and rested his feet close to the fire.

 Now, what next?
 He spun his wand round on his palm, enjoying the little washes of warmth that rushed across his skin.
-I need to keep an eye on Umbridge to pick a good moment to send her off to follow the spiders and I need to find out about the Hall of Prophecies.
+I need to keep an eye on Umbridge.
+I need to find out about the Hall of Prophecies.
+And I need to pick a good moment to send Umbridge off to follow the spiders once I have.

-Harry yawned and waved his wand at the fire, twisting the smoke into a writhing serpent.
+Harry yawned and waved his wand at the fireplace, twisting the smoke into a writhing serpent.

 But the only person who’ll tell me about the Department of Mysteries is probably Sirius and he’s still just about sticking with Dumbledore’s policy of not telling me things.
-Harry weighed things up, twirling his serpent of smoke in circles above the flames.
-But if Dumbledore gets thrown out, then Sirius should tell me what I need to know about the Department of Mysteries, so it comes back to choosing a good moment.
+He twirled his serpent of smoke in circles above the flames and drummed his fingers upon the arm of the chair.
+But if Dumbledore gets thrown out, then Sirius should be willing to tell me what I need to know, so it comes back to choosing a good moment.

-Harry dragged himself out of the chair and disillusioned himself, then slipped out of the tower and down toward the kitchens.
+Harry dragged himself out of the chair and cast the disillusionment charm, slipping out of the tower and toward the kitchens.
 He strode down the steps to the basement level, taking them two at a time, then along the well-lit corridor with its many paintings of food.

-A large picture of a bowl of fruit within a silver bowl blocked the end of the corridor.
+A large picture of fruit within a silver bowl blocked the corridor’s end.

 ‘I’m looking for Dobby,’ Harry said.